What to Do If a Child Is Choking

 Children fall on their heads.
 Frequently, in many cases.
 The toddler who tumbles off the sofa, the preschooler who runs headlong into a door frame, th...

-Burns and scalds are among the most common serious injuries in young children, and the few minutes immediately after the injury happen at home, before...
+Burns and scalds are among the most common serious injuries in young children, and almost everything that matters for the long-term outcome happens in...